User access review best practices

 In addition, any formalized user access review procedure should implement both role-based access control and least privilege, or Zero Trust, access.
 While creating this procedure can seem like a lot, there are a variety of software programs that can guide an organization.

-Automatic access and de-access based on user activity and employment is one of the best ways an organization can protect valuable and sensitive information.
+Automatic access and removal of access based on user activity and employment is one of the best ways an organization can protect valuable and sensitive information.
 The Colonial Pipeline breach, which crippled the oil pipeline system and cost them almost $5 million, was caused by an old VPN and a hacked password.
 Crucial to implementing Zero Trust Architecture is utilizing only temporary access that stops after a given time has expired or after an individual has gathered only what information they need for a given task.
 Temporary access not only protects from the risk of internal users having too much access and possibly taking advantage of it, but it also protects from outsider threats that try to get into the organization through its employees.
 If you deny all access until it’s absolutely needed, you’re eliminating risk and protecting information from bad actors and inappropriate access.
-Similarly to how SecureLink Access Intelligence makes it easy to review user access, SecureLink Enterprise Access helps ensure a Zero Trust system for internal and external users.